peterstark72/smhi-nodejs/README.md

     })
 ```

 All function names are the same as in the original documentation.
 For example, "GetPointForecast" is `smhi.GetPointForecast`.
 Response data is parsed with `JSON.parse()´, with no other modifications.
-The API is pretty well documented at [smhi.se](http://opendata.smhi.se/apidocs/metfcst/index.html).
+The API is documented at [smhi.se](http://opendata.smhi.se/apidocs/metfcst/index.html).

 ### Command line utility
 There is also a simple command line utility.